 As the trip was a Scout adventure and not a pleasure cruise, the Scouts and their adult leaders were expected to work aboard the vessel.
 The boys had multiple duties, including raising and lowering the anchor, sailing, bringing the boat in and out of the dock, cooking and cleaning.

 The group slept on deck under the stars at night.
-Typically the boat was
+Typically the boat was anchored around 600 yards offshore in coves, out of the travel lanes.

 The days consisted of sailing, fishing and lots of snorkeling at different coral reefs.
 The boys saw nurse sharks, large sea turtles, barracudas, spiny lobsters and a large variety of fish.